gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## The Ninja Feature of gem5

-There are many useful tools inside gem5 that do not have proper documentations.
+There are many useful tools inside gem5 that do not have proper documentation.
 In this section, we will cover

 - Probe point